I have come across a wealth of resources during my audio journey, here I link to many of the gems which I have discovered.

 - Talks from the GDC vault Links directly to the GDC 'Tunic' Audio Talk by Kevin Regamey with Power Up Audio.

 - The Audio Podcast Alliance The Audio Podcast Alliance is my go-to set of audio podcasts.
 I have been blown away by every podcast which I have listened to.
 My entry into this set was Soundbytes, Sound Business with Akash Thakkar, Twenty Thousand Hertz, The Game Audio Journey, and Tonebenders.
-As I finish a backlog of casts, I start on the next... they're that good.
+I have been listening through backlogs of golden episodes during my day to day, and they have really expanded my design abilities.

 - PowerUpAudio's Reel Talk on Twitch Older episodes on Youtube.
 This resource has been invaluable for me as a means to train my listening and intention with sound design.